Star formation at the smallest scales; A JWST study of the clump populations in SMACS0723: Residual images after extracting clump photometry

 \section{Residual images after extracting clump photometry}

-We list here the observed image of the galaxy including the clump positions, the modelled clumps and the galaxy residual image after the modelled clumps have been subtracted.
-See Section~\ref{sec:cl_model} and Figure~\ref{fig:im_residuals} of the main text as reference.
+We list here the observed image of the galaxy including the clump positions, the modelled clumps and the galaxy residual image after the modelled clumps have been subtracted (Fig.~\ref{fig:residuals1} to ~\ref{fig:residuals6}).
+See Sect.~\ref{sec:cl_model} and Fig.~\ref{fig:im_residuals} of the main text as reference.